Saghen/blink.cmp/doc/development/source-boilerplate.md

 If you're missing autocomplete, ensure you have [lazydev.nvim](https://github.com/folke/lazydev.nvim) installed.
 If you plan to publish your source, please use the format `blink-cmp-your-source` and submit a PR adding it to the [community sources](../configuration/sources#community-sources) so that others may find it easily.
 You may also add the `blink-cmp` tag.

-Assuming you've defined your source in `lua/your-source/init.lua`, you may add it to blink.cmp like so (note that `init.lua` is used by default by lua):
+Assuming you've defined your source in `lua/your-source/init.lua`, you may add it to blink.cmp like so (note that `init.lua` is used by default by lua when pointing to a directory):

 ```lua
 {